DrawZeroPoint/RoTools/README.md

 ### roport

-This module provides the entrance ports of the RoTools package.
-It is a middleware that allows using rotools python interface in ROS environment.
+This module provides the application level entrance ports of the RoTools package.
+It is a middleware that allows using rotools cpp/python interfaces in ROS environment.
 It provides:

 - [MoveIt Python Server](scripts/roport_moveit_py_server.py) for controlling the robot's single kinematic chain using the Python interface.
 - [MoveIt CPP Server](src/roport_moveit_cpp_server.cpp) simultaneously controlling multiple kinematic chains of a robot.
-  To do so, MoveIt configuration is needed.
 - [Sensing Server](scripts/roport_sensing_server.py) that bridges the perception modules outside the ROS environment (like those run in Python3) to ROS via HTTP.
 - [Planner Server](scripts/roport_planner_server.py) bridges ROS modules with the planning algorithm outside the ROS environment (running in Python3 or on another server on the local network) via HTTP.
 This server is designed for online control, that given the current state, it will query the algorithm for the next state.
 For now, the states are Cartesian poses.
+- [Path Planning Interface](src/roport_hpp_interface.cpp) utilize Humanoid Path Planner to plan whole-body collision free paths for high-dof robots.
 - [Task Scheduler](src/roport_task_scheduler.cpp) using behavior tree for task scheduling.
   A bunch of general purpose services are provided for building the task map fast.
 - [Xsens Server](scripts/roport_xsens_server.py) converting the live stream from Xsens's MVN Awinda motion capture